- 1 Top 5 Best 55 Inch 4K TV Compared

 #1 Toshiba 55LF711U20 – Top Pick/Best for a SmarthomeWHY WE LIKE IT: The Toshiba 55LF711U20, also known as the Toshiba Fire TV, offers a solid 4K viewing experience with HDR support and an easy-to-use interface.
 These features, paired with seamless Alexa functionality, at an impressive sub-$500 price make this 55-inch 4K TV an easy choice for our top pick.

 While picture quality may not be as good as high-end, premium 4K TVs, you’ll still get a reliable 4K experience with the Toshiba Fire TV.
 Previous iterations of this TV have suffered when it comes to color accuracy and contrast ratios, but these have been improved here.
 Unfortunately, you’ll only get a 60 Hz refresh rate, which means fast-moving applications like video gaming might look blurrier than normal.
 All in all, the features you get with the Toshiba 55LF711U20 is the best 55-inch 4K TV you can buy under $500.
 That’s why it is a top-rated best 4K TV.
+If you want to upgrade a little bit take a look at the 65″ Sony MasterSeries instead.

 #2 TCL 55S425 – Honorable Mention/Best BudgetWHY WE LIKE IT: TCL has really made waves in the budget 4K TVs world and the TCL 55S425 is no different in this regard.
 It features the Roku TV platform, which offers tons of apps, and great picture quality with a 120 Hz refresh rate, which is perfect for gamers.